alehee/RentIt/README.md

 ## Installation
 Installation proces of the main features is very easy, but there's some steps that requires more attention.

+**With version 1.0.0 new *database_structure.sql* file was uploaded.
+Remember to update it if you used previous one!**

 ### 1. Website files
 Simply upload website files to your server or use it with XAMPP.
 It's the easiest part because all the files you need to run it are in project.